GammaSQ/qubes-doc/privacy/i2p.md

 * tor config
   tor is used as is.
-  Configuration may be edited to suit your needs, please refer to the [TOR guide][tor-guide].
+  Configuration may be edited to suit your needs, please refer to the [Tor guide][tor-guide].
   (But be advised to adapt the routing according to your port configuration!)

 ### Startup scripts ###